jbmiller10/transcribrr/README.md

 # Transcribrr

 Transcribrr is a desktop tool that turns audio into text and then refines the output using OpenAI's GPT models.
 It works with audio or video files on your computer, YouTube videos via a provided URL, or recordings made directly in the app.
+While functional, this is a personal project that I work on in my free time and very much a work in progress.

 ## Features